 - In cooperation with Charlotte County Utilities multi-use paths, streetlights and landscaping will be installed along Gertrude from Caring Way to Aaron and on Aaron from Caring Way to Harbor.
 These enhancements will be consistent with the Parkside Master Trails and Greenways Plan and the Streetlighting Guide.
 A $750,000 Community Development Block Grant was awarded by the State to help offset the project costs.
 Charlotte County Utilities will be replacing water and sewer lines as a component of this project.
 (CDBG Map

 and 2015 Working Map

 West Tarpon and Ambrose

-– In January 2016, the Charlotte County Utilities has begun the installation of new water and sewer lines along West Tarpon from US41 to Ambrose and on Ambrose from West Tarpon to Elkcam.
-The Utility project is expected to be completed in early 2017.
-Parkside CRA will coordinate with Utilities and install multi-use paths along both of these streets to further implement the Master Trails and Greenway Plan.
+– In January 2016, the Charlotte County Utilities began the installation of new water and sewer lines along West Tarpon from US41 to Ambrose and on Ambrose from West Tarpon to Elkcam.
+Parkside CRA coordinated with Utilities to install multi-use paths along both of these streets to further implement the Master Trails and Greenway Plan.
 (Project Map

 Streetlighting Guide was developed to assure consistency in design throughout Parkside.

 On Sept.
 21, 2010, the Board of County Commissioners unanimously approved the Parkside area as a Community Redevelopment Area.
 Several public meetings were conducted with over 100 Parkside residents in attendance at each meeting.
 As a result of those meetings, the